IDGCaptainRussia94/Terraria-SGAmod/README.md

 -New changes to Hellion Core:
--Warm up periods and animations where the worm can't be hurt or do contact damage -New intro
+-Warm up periods and animations where the worm can't be hurt or do contact damage -(forgot), arms fade out at high speeds in phase 3 -New intro

 -New changes to Phaethon: